-Manuscripts must be previously unpublished and should be typed, double-spaced, with standard 1" margins.
+Manuscripts must be previously unpublished and should be typed, double-spaced, with standard 1" margins and size 12 Times New Roman font.

 We consider short stories with a maximum of 30 pages.